How fast is 5G home internet? (& is it good enough?)

 -

-- Maximum download speed of 300 Mbps.
+- Maximum download speed of 300 Mbps

-- Currently available only in select areas.
+- Currently available only in select areas

-Moreover, you have freedom to choose the exact speed that best fits your lifestyle whether you’re gaming, working from home or streaming
+With these fiber-powered broadband speeds you can connect 10x as many devices and support multiple users on your home network – at scale.
+Moreover, you have freedom to choose the exact speed that best fits your lifestyle whether you’re gaming, working from home or streaming.

-Learn more about the differences between fiber-powered internet and 5G home internet.
+Get clear on the differences between fiber-powered internet and 5G home internet.

 5G home internet speeds vs. cable or fiber internet

-Though 5G FWA providers boast speeds upwards of 300 Mbps, these speeds are typically inconsistent and can be affected by internal and external factors.
+Though 5G home internet providers boast speeds upwards of 300 Mbps, these speeds are typically inconsistent and can be affected by internal and external factors.
+While 5G home internet plans may come at a lower price, that lower price can also mean trade-offs for the consumer in terms of reliability.

 Ask the Expert video tutorial: What you should consider before getting 5G home internet.